mhbeals/scissorsandpaste/Individual MD Entries/1790-09-17_Glasgow Advertiser_70.md

                     this is the spouse you ordered me to send you."
 Ha, [?][?]
-                    ! said the Creole, I never yet suffered my bills to be protested, and I swear this shall not be the first : I shall reckon myself the most fortunate of all men, if you allow meto discharge it."
+                    ! said the Creole, I never yet suffered my bills to be protested, and I swear this shall not be the first : I shall reckon myself the most fortunate of all men, if you allow me to discharge it."
 Yes, Sir, replied she, and the more willingly, since I am apprized of your character.
                     We have several persons of honour on board, who knew you very well, and who, during my passage have answered all the questions I asked them